fmhy/edit/docs/beginners-guide.md

 Before installing any file, it's recommended to scan the setup / install with **[VirusTotal](https://www.virustotal.com/)**.
 If you're having trouble determining if something is a false positive, refer to the **[Scan Guide](https://claraiscute.neocities.org/Guides/vtguide)** / [2](https://claraiscute.pages.dev/Guides/vtguide), or send it to us in [Discord](https://github.com/fmhy/FMHY/wiki/FMHY-Discord) and we'll take a look for you.
 For Android Apps, it's best to analyze them in a sandbox like [Triage](https://tria.ge/).

-!!!note Most antivirus programs are unnecessary and can cause slow down.
+!!!note Most antivirus programs are unnecessary and can cause slowdowns.
 If you use trusted websites, Windows Defender should be all you need to stay safe, and you can run a [Malwarebytes](https://www.malwarebytes.com/) scan from time to time for extra protection.

 ***